 Failure to understand.
 Don’t take anything for granted, question not only what you’re told, but your own views and what society has told you about sex, internet porn, and addiction.
-For example, those to believe it’s just a habit, ask yourself why other habits, some of which are enjoyable, are easy to break, while a habit that feels awful, costs energy, time and virility is so difficult to break.
+For example, those who believe it’s just a habit, ask yourself why other habits – some of which are enjoyable – are easy to break, while a habit that feels awful, costs energy, time and virility is so difficult to break.
 Those that believe you enjoy porn, ask yourself why other things that are infinitely more enjoyable you can take or leave.
 Why do you have to have porn, panic setting in if you don’t?

 EasyPeasy is about to give you the knowledge on how easy and enjoyable it is to quit porn.
 Like many others, one of my greatest triumphs in life has been escaping the porn trap.
 There’s no need to feel depressed, on the contrary, you’re about to accomplish something that every user on the planet would love to achieve: FREEDOM!

 REMEMBER, DO NOT SKIP CHAPTERS.

 Some terms before you begin:

 PMO: The cycle of porn, masturbation, and orgasm.